 If you’re focused on writing more action-oriented posts or articles, it can be helpful to have prompts that specifically aim to improve your reader’s day or life.
-Tips and advice can draw from personal experiences or just be a collection of curated how-tos, but the end goal of the article is that the reader can start taking action now.
+Tips and advice can draw from If you’re focused on writing more action-oriented posts or articles, it can be helpful to have prompts that specifically aim to improve your reader’s day or life.
+Tips and advice can draw from personal experiences, or just be a collection of curated how-tos, but the end goal of the article is that the reader can start taking action now.

-- How do you work behind-the-scenes?
+- Write about how you do work behind-the-scenes?
 Why does this approach work well for you?

 - What’s a change readers could make in 24 hours or less to improve their day?